akhshah/ros2_clock/README.md

 Publishes a `StampedPose` on the `clock_pose` topic.

+The testing for the utility functions relies on `GTest`, but that is provided by `ament`.

 ### Tasks Remaining
 - Allow for parameter changes to update the radius.
 - Allow for parameter changes to update the yaw, e.g., go backwards.